Should Pregnant Women Get a Flu Shot?

-Amidst all of the talk about the flu, one question I hear every year is from pregnant women wondering whether they’re supposed to get the flu shot.
-Some women even assume that they shouldn’t get the flu shot because they are so used to their doctors and pharmacists telling them not to take certain medications while pregnant.
+Amidst all the talk about the flu, one question I hear every year is from pregnant women wondering whether they’re supposed to get a flu shot.
+Some even assume they shouldn’t get the flu shot because they are so used to their doctors and pharmacists telling them not to take certain medications while pregnant.
 To dispel any myths or misunderstandings about receiving the influenza vaccine while pregnant, read on.

-However, the flu vaccine is different.
-The flu vaccine has been given to millions of pregnant women over the years.
+The flu vaccine is different.
+It has been given to millions of pregnant women over the years.
 As documented by the Centers for Disease Control and Prevention (CDC), there is a significant amount of scientific evidence to show that the flu vaccine is safe for both mother and baby.

 However, getting a flu shot during any trimester of the pregnancy can protect both mother and baby from serious illness.
-In fact, when an expectant mother gets a flu shot, she passes on antibodies to the baby that can protect her child for six months after birth.
+When an expectant mother gets a flu shot, she passes on antibodies to the baby that can protect her child for six months after birth.

-The flu vaccine can be given during any trimester of the pregnancy, preferably early on in the flu season (usually around October).
+- The flu vaccine can be given during any trimester of the pregnancy, but preferably early on in the flu season.

-Pregnant women should not receive the inhaled flu vaccine (although studies have shown no pregnancy complications even when mother received the inhaled formulation, it’s still considered safer to receive the vaccine through injection.
+- Pregnant women should not receive the inhaled flu vaccine.
+Although studies have shown no pregnancy complications even when mother received the inhaled formulation, it’s still considered safer to receive the vaccine through injection.